 2. Pay Bechtel STEM OPT I-20 Processing Fee

-3. Submit the on-line application in Bechtel Connect no earlier than 100 days before the end date of your Post OPT.
+3. Submit the request in Bechtel Connect no earlier than 100 days before the end date of your Post OPT.

 Please upload your Form I-983 and a copy of your current OPT I-20 in your request.